Marketing Team September 17, 2025

 The biggest advantage of running your own events is owning the cycle and the data.
 You design the experience to deliver value for attendees.
 You build the marketing cycle to generate signals about who’s ready to buy.

 I witnessed this firsthand at a sales kickoff I sponsored with several thousand attendees.
 The agenda wasn’t landing.
 Our intuition and the data told us the real story that we were off course.
-Because I was in control and not subject to what a third-party thought, I shifted the content in real time.
+Because I was in control and not subject to what a third-party thought, we shifted the content in real time.
 The event was a success because we adjusted to what the audience needed.
 That level of agility only comes when you own the event.

 Buyers, Not Tire Kickers